Judith Pipher: Early life and education

-Judith Lynn Bancroft was born on June 18, 1940 in Toronto, Ontario to Earl Lester Alexander Bancroft and Agnes May Kathleen (née McGowan) Bancroft.
+Judith Lynn Bancroft was born on June 18, 1940, in Toronto, Ontario, to Earl Lester Alexander Bancroft and Agnes May Kathleen (née McGowan) Bancroft.
 She was named Junior Miss Homemaker of Ontario when she was sixteen years old.
 She graduated from Leaside High School in 1958 and earned a B.A. in astronomy from the University of Toronto in 1962.
 Following her graduation, she moved to the Finger Lakes region of upstate New York where she taught science and attended Cornell University.
 In the late 1960s, she worked as a graduate student of Martin Harwit on a cryogenic rocket telescope experiment.
 She received her Ph.D from Cornell in 1971.
 Her dissertation, Rocket Submillimeter Observations of the Galaxy and Background, led her into research in the nascent fields of submillimeter and infrared astronomy.

 Career and research

 Pipher joined the faculty of the University of Rochester's Physics and Astronomy Department in 1971 as an Instructor.
 From 1979 to 1994, Pipher was director of University of Rochester's C. E. K. Mees Observatory.
 In the 1970s and 1980s, she made observations from the Kuiper Airborne Observatory.
 Pipher and William J. Forrest achieved promising results with a 32×32-pixel array of indium antimonide (InSb) detectors at a NASA Ames workshop.
 They reported their results in 1983.
 That year Pipher and her colleagues were among the first to use an infrared array camera to capture starburst galaxies.

 For the next two decades, Pipher developed ultra-sensitive infrared InSb arrays with the help of colleague William J. Forrest.
 The Infrared Array Camera (IRAC) for the Spitzer Space Telescope was launched in August 2003.
-She has also worked with Dan Watson and on the development of mercury cadmium telluride (HgCdTe) arrays.
-Pipher's observational research has concentrated on star formation studies and the arrays she designed have been used to observe astronomical phenomena such as planetary nebulae, brown dwarfs, and the Galactic Center.
-She has authored over 200 papers and scientific articles.
+She also worked with Dan Watson and on the development of mercury cadmium telluride (HgCdTe) arrays.
+Pipher's observational research concentrated on star formation studies and the arrays she designed have been used to observe astronomical phenomena such as planetary nebulae, brown dwarfs, and the Galactic Center.
+She authored over 200 papers and scientific articles.

 Pipher was a member of a team at the University of Rochester that developed the NEOCam sensor, a HgCdTe infrared-light sensor intended for the proposed Near-Earth Object Camera.
 The sensor improves the ability to detect potentially hazardous objects such as asteroids.